isomerpages/nlb-eyeonasia/_asean-know-overview/thailand-a-country-profile.md

 Thailand has the fourth largest consumer market in ASEAN.
 Its unemployment rate is at a low one percent and the country has a purchasing power of an estimated US$6,000.
 In recent years, the purchasing power outside of capital city Bangkok has also grown.[^19]

 The Thai automotive sector is the largest in ASEAN.
-However, the industry has been impacted by the global shift towards electric vehicles (EVs) in recent years.
-Hence, the “Thai government is persistently trying to encourage the manufacturing of EVs and high-tech auto parts through promotion of incentive packages.”[^20]
+However, the industry has been impacted by the global shift towards electric vehicles (EVs) in recent years.[^20]

 ### **Tourism**